MSc Business with Marketing

 To be effective in modern organisations requires an understanding of the dynamics of digital work.
 This module equips students with a broad understanding of the tools and organisational arrangements driving this shift towards digital working, and provides them with techniques and frameworks to operate effectively in this more dynamic and fluid work environment.
 The module reviews major trends and changes in the workplace arising from the increased adoption of digital tools to support work practices in modern organisations.
 It reviews major drivers of adoption of these tools and the emergence of new dynamics of interactions and patterns of work.

-This is a spring term module option for students who choose the Business in Practice route.
 Students will investigate and analyse organisational situations where issues of ethics, values and responsibility are paramount.

 This module aims to span a range of sectors with a multidisciplinary approach, and to sensitise students to the strategic power of projects for achieving sustainable competitive advantage.
 The module provides conceptual, analytical and practical insights into the management of projects.

 With a focus on technological and digital innovation, we look to companies and their processes of open innovation as a way to harness ideas, understanding of the market and customer buy-in.
 We explore the deepening engagement of companies with crowds and open source communities and explore their practices of control and coordination.

 This module introduces students to the ways in which economists and psychologists have used behavioural theories and experimental methods to provide extensions to, or alternatives to, the conventional economic wisdom covered by most standard Microeconomic courses.
 It will examine recent cutting-edge research and consider the implications of that research for individual decision making, the operation of markets and public sector policy-making.

 Design in Business

 - Provide students with an appreciation of the roles of design within a business context

 - Develop in students a good understanding of the contribution design can make to innovation and organisational success